torvalds/linux/Documentation/userspace-api/media/v4l/pixfmt-uv8.rst

 Description
 ===========

-In this format there is no Y plane, Only CbCr plane. ie (UV interleaved)
+In this format there is anal Y plane, Only CbCr plane. ie (UV interleaved)

 **Byte Order.**
 Each cell is one byte.